brndnmtthws/hdfs/config.md

 ## System Environment Variables

-All of configuration flags previous defined can be override with system environment variables.
-The format to use to over a variable is to upper case the string and replace dots (".") with underscores ("_").  so to override the `mesos.hdfs.framework.name`, the value is `MESOS_HDFS_FRAMEWORK_NAME=unicorn".
+All of the configuration flags previously defined can be overriden with system environment variables.
+The format to use to override a variable is to upper case the string and replace dots (".") with underscores ("_").
+For example, to override the `mesos.hdfs.framework.name`, the value is `MESOS_HDFS_FRAMEWORK_NAME=unicorn".
 To use this value, export the value, then start the scheduler.
 If a value is overridden by the system environment variable it will be propagated to the executors.

 ## Custom Configurations

 ### Mesos-DNS custom configuration
-You can see the example configuration in the `example-conf/dcos` directory.
+You can see an example configuration in the `example-conf/dcos` directory.
 Since Mesos-DNS provides native bindings for master detection, we can simply use those names in our mesos and hdfs configurations.
 The example configuration assumes your Mesos masters and your zookeeper nodes are colocated.
 If they aren't you'll need to specify your zookeeper nodes separately.
-Also, note that you are using the example in `example-conf/dcos`, the `mesos.hdfs.native-hadoop-binaries` property needs to be set to `false` if your HDFS binaries are not predistributed.
+Also, note that if you are using the example in `example-conf/dcos`, the `mesos.hdfs.native-hadoop-binaries` property needs to be set to `false` if your HDFS binaries are not predistributed.

 ### If you have Hadoop pre-installed in your cluster
 If you have Hadoop installed across your cluster, you don't need the Mesos scheduler application to distribute the binaries.
-You can set the `mesos.hdfs.native-hadoop-binaries` configuration parameter in `mesos-site.xml` if don't want the binaries distributed.
+You can set the `mesos.hdfs.native-hadoop-binaries` configuration parameter in `mesos-site.xml` if you don't want the binaries distributed.